An abysmal 4% of organizations consider their internet-connected devices and associated technologies secure. Four. Percent.

 Cyberattack groups are well aware of the vulnerabilities exposed when unmanaged assets and shadow IT persist within enterprise organizations–and they have wasted no time taking advantage of those vulnerabilities.

-If organizations are going to protect themselves from these attacks and their consequences, IT leaders need to leverage solutions that not only bring unmanaged assets to light but continuously deliver accurate data so they can cover their entire IT landscape at every lifecycle stage.
+If organizations are going to protect themselves from these attacks and their consequences, IT leaders need to leverage solutions that not only bring unmanaged assets to light but also continuously deliver accurate data so they can cover their entire IT landscape at every lifecycle stage.

-When 69% of organizations lack full visibility into their IT assets, especially those in inactive or transitional states, the need for an ITAM platform to deliver continuous, full-lifecycle visibility cannot be understated.
+The need for an ITAM platform to deliver continuous, full-lifecycle visibility cannot be understated.

 Thankfully, as revealed in the IDC Spotlight Paper, IT leaders recognize that robust asset management practices, supported by accurate, trusted IT data, can help organizations identify previously unmanaged assets and the users associated with that asset to spot security risks and take the necessary steps to avert crises.